FirdausAbdRahman/Roman-Number-Converter/README.md

 # A Fully-Functional Roman-Numeral Converter using Vanilla JavaScript

 It's my second project that I've developed through freeCodeCamp curriculum.
-I finally upgraded it to a fully-functional web app that converts number into Roman numeral, and Roman numeral into number.
+I've upgraded this project to a fully-functional web app that not only converts number into Roman numeral, and also vice versa.

-I've added 2 feature options (need to manually adjust the file to chose the option) :

-	Option 1 => Press 'convert' button to convert the number to Roman, and vice versa

-	Option 2 => Automatically convert the number to Roman numeral once you type the number, and vice versa.
+A brief introduction about roman numerals:

+1. Roman numerals are a numeric system that originated in Ancient Rome.
+2. Roman numerals have no concepts of negative numbers & zero.

+For more details, you can click on the title of this app.

 credit: Cam Sexton on Codepen
 https://codepen.io/ctsexton/pen/QxBZdE?editors=0010